wshaddix/http-nats-proxy/README.md

 ```
 {
-	"requestHeaders": {
+    "cookies": {
         "key1": "value1",
         "key2": "value2"
     },
-	"cookies": {
+    "errorMessage", "",                     <--- can be set by microservices and pipeline steps
+    "extendedProperties": {                 <--- can be set by microservices and pipeline steps
         "key1": "value1",
         "key2": "value2"
     },
     "queryParams": {
         "key1": "value1",
         "key2": "value2"
     },
-	"extendedProperties": {                 <--- can be set by microservices and pipeline steps
+    "requestBody": "",
+    "requestHeaders": {
         "key1": "value1",
         "key2": "value2"
     },
+    "responseBody": "",                     <--- can be set by microservices and pipeline steps
     "responseHeaders": {                    <--- can be set by microservices and pipeline steps
         "key1": "value1",
         "key2": "value2"
     },
-	"body": "",
-	"response": "",                         <--- can be set by microservices and pipeline steps
     "responseStatusCode": -1,               <--- can be set by microservices and pipeline steps
-	"shouldTerminateRequest": true|false,   <--- can be set by microservices and pipeline steps
+    "shouldTerminateRequest": true|false    <--- can be set by microservices and pipeline steps
-	"response": "",                         <--- can be set by microservices and pipeline steps
-	"errorMessage", ""                      <--- can be set by microservices and pipeline steps
 }
 ```